AdobeDocs/experience-manager-screens.en/help/user-guide/installing-screens-player.md

 >
 >1.
 Long-press on the top-left corner to open the admin panel.
 >1.
 Navigate to **Configuration** from the left action menu and enter the location address of the AEM instance in **Server** and click **Save**.
 >1.
-Click **Registration** link from the left action menu and the steps below to complete the device registration process.
+Click the **Registration** link from the left action menu and the steps below to complete the device registration process.

 ## Basic Playback Monitoring {#playback-monitoring}

 The player reports various playback metrics with each `ping` that defaults to 30 seconds.
 Based on these metrics, it can detect various edge cases such as stuck experience, blank screen, and scheduling issues.
-This lets us understand and troubleshoot issues on the device, and thus expedites an investigation and corrective measures with you.
+It lets us understand and troubleshoot issues on the device, and thus expedites an investigation and corrective measures for you.

-Basic Playback monitoring in an AEM Screens player lets you do the following:
+Basic Playback monitoring in an AEM Screens Player lets you do the following:

 * Remotely monitor, if a player is properly playing content.